msink/kotlin-ui/README.md

 of 3 major OSes - Windows/Linux/MacOS.
 (It also can produce binaries for embedded/mobile devices, but in this area not so ready because of performance issues.
-For modern desktops performance is not critial in most cases, and it is already usable.)
+For modern desktops performance is not critical in most cases, and it is already usable.)

 Lets explore how _Kotlin/Native_ can be used for producing small self-contained GUI applications.